ibouchama/cloud-comp-arch-project-team/README.md

 See results in `part_4.1d/` .

-## Part4.2 and the Beginning of Part4.3
-In this part, set
+From part4.2, set
 > number of threads = 2 = number of cores

 Please refer to the section "Do manually in the memcached VM".

+## Part4.2 and the Beginning of Part4.3

 ### Still do manually in the memcached VM:
 In the memcached vm, get Docker, Git, and the Python bindings installed: